hashicorp/consul/website/source/docs/guides/production-acls.html.md

 apply or use the token.
 However, unlike tokens for nodes and services Consul KV has many varied use cases.

-Services may need to access configuration data in the key-value store.
-To store distributed lock information for sessions.
-Operators may need access to update configuration values in the key-value store. .
+- Services may need to access configuration data in the key-value store.
+- You may want to store distributed lock information for sessions.
+- Operators may need access to update configuration values in the key-value store. .

 The [rules for